Artur-Galstyan/workcraft/README.md

 # Workraft

 ## Description
-Workraft is a lightweight, simple worker library in Python with only a Postgres database as the single source of truth; no Redis, RabbitMQ, or any other external dependencies.
+Workraft is a lightweight, _highly opionated_, simple worker library in Python with only a Postgres database as the single source of truth; no Redis, RabbitMQ, or any other external dependencies.

 ## Installation